rentruewang/snippets/notes/ideas.md

 - AI currently should stand for analytical intelligence instead of artificial intelligence.
 Is AI good enough currently?
 Definitely not.
 Google search and say Facebook taggings are okay, but they don't make a night and day difference.

 - AI needs three things:

   1. The ability to explain themselves to human, and innovate.
 The ability to be general purpose.

   2. To help people socialize, as a virtual precense or as a training partner.

   3. Being more active and do things on their on own instead of only taking orders.

 - Is there an AI platform?

 - How can real AI work along today's AI?

+- 5G or Wifi6 can empowers today's people to do fast wireless tranmission over the internet that gets rivals traditional fiber-based transmission.
+Hence, it's 'disruptions' only disrupts things that cannot have a physical wire attached to it.
+In other words, moving things.